Storeware-Apps/storeware-polaris/src/components/ContextualSaveBar/CONTEXTUALSAVEBAR_DOCS.md

   - A unique identifier for the save bar
   - Used for accessibility and programmatic control

-- **children**: `ReactNode`
-  - HTML button elements to hook into the Save and Discard buttons
-  - The button with `variant="primary"` becomes the Save button
-  - The button without a variant becomes the Discard button

 - **open**: `boolean`
   - Controls whether the save bar is visible
   - Default: `false`